-Term Definition Cardinia Macedon Ranges Melton Moorabool Whittlesea Yarra Ranges Western Australia Mundaring Murray Serpentine Jarrahdale Minister The Commonwealth Minister for Infrastructure, Transport, Regional Development and Local Government.
+Term Definition Minister Western Australia Shire of Cuballing Shire of Cunderdin Shire of Dowerin Shire of Kellerberrin Shire of Nannup Shire of Quairading Shire of Tammin Shire of Wickepin Shire of Wongan-Ballidu Shire of Woodanilling Shire of Wyalkatchem The Commonwealth Minister for Infrastructure, Transport, Regional Development and Local Government.
 National Housing Accord The National Housing Accord brings together all levels of government along with investors and the construction sector, to unlock quality, affordable housing supply over the medium term.
 The Accord supports the Government's aspiration of building one million new homes over 5 years from 2024, as well as investing \$350 million in additional federal funding to deliver 10,000 affordable rental homes over five years from 2024 - matched by the states and territories. partnership For the purposes of the funding opportunity - partnership refers to collaboration between organisations/entities towards a shared goal.
 Applicants are not required to set up formal business partnership structures for the Program, however, as noted in the assessment criteria you must demonstrate evidence, including the provision of an established governance structure, that partners are committed to the goals of the project. personal information Has the same meaning as in the Privacy Act 1988 (Commonwealth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
 Precinct Place of purpose as outlined in this document and the program FAQs.
 Program A 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
-Program administrator DISR will have responsibility for administering the application process for the Program funding opportunity.

-Term Definition Program delegate A manager within the Australian Government with responsibility for administering the Program.
-Program funding or Program funds The funding made available by the Commonwealth for the Program. project A project described in an application for funding under the Program. project proponent The organisation(s) which has been selected to receive a funding agreement. proposal A detailed outline of project/s described in your application. selection criteria Comprises of eligibility criteria and assessment criteria.
-State and Territory Governments State and Territory Governments are the: Australian Capital Territory Government New South Wales Government Northern Territory Government Queensland Government South Australia Government Tasmanian Government Victorian Government Western Australia Government University For the purposes of the funding opportunity - university refers to universities with a main campus or presence or universities that wish to establish a main campus or presence within a urban area as stipulated by the Greater Capital City Statistical Area. value with money Value with money in this document refers to 'value with relevant money' which is a judgement based on the funding agreement proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
-When administering a funding opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: • the quality of the project proposal and activities; • fitness for purpose of the proposal in contributing to government objectives; • that the absence of funding is likely to prevent the project proponent and government's outcomes being achieved; and • the potential project proponent's relevant experience and performance history.
-We The Commonwealth.
+Term Definition Program administrator DISR will have responsibility for administering the application process for the Program funding opportunity.
+Program delegate A manager within the Australian Government with responsibility for administering the Program.
+Program funding or Program funds The funding made available by the Commonwealth for the Program. project A project described in an application for funding under the Program. project proponent The organisation(s) which has been selected to receive a funding agreement. proposal A detailed outline of project/s described in your application.
+Regional University For the purposes of the funding opportunity - regional university refers to universities with a main campus or presence or universities that wish to establish a campus or presence within a regional area as stipulated by the Greater Capital City Statistical Area. remote or very remote location Refers to projects located in 'remote' or 'very remote' locations per the Australian Bureau of Statistics' Remoteness Structure selection criteria Comprises of eligibility criteria and assessment criteria.
+State and Territory Governments State and Territory Governments are the: • Australian Capital Territory Government • New South Wales Government • Northern Territory Government • Queensland Government • South Australia Government • Tasmanian Government • Victorian Government • Western Australia Government

+Term Definition value with money Value with money in this document refers to 'value with relevant money' which is a judgement based on the funding agreement proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
+When administering a funding opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the project proposal and activities; fitness for purpose of the proposal in contributing to government objectives; that the absence of funding is likely to prevent the project proponent and government's outcomes being achieved; and the potential project proponent's relevant experience and performance history.
+We The Commonwealth